laravel/docs/queries.md

                })
                ->get();

-As you can see, passing a `Closure` into the `where` method instructs the query builder to begin a constraint group.
-The `Closure` will receive a query builder instance which you can use to set the constraints that should be contained within the parenthesis group.
+As you can see, passing a closure into the `where` method instructs the query builder to begin a constraint group.
+The closure will receive a query builder instance which you can use to set the constraints that should be contained within the parenthesis group.
 The example above will produce the following SQL:

     select * from users where name = 'John' and (votes > 100 or title = 'Admin')